naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

 **Workflow:**

-1.  **Onboarding & Profile Creation:** A user signs up and can optionally connect their Spotify account.
+1.  **👤 Onboarding & Profile Creation:** A user signs up and can optionally connect their Spotify account.
 To build their literary profile, they can upload ebooks (e.g., ePub files) and connect to external libraries like Goodreads or Google Books to import their reading history.

-2.  **AI-Powered Analysis (Backend):**
+2.  **🤖 AI-Powered Analysis (Backend):**

     -   When a book is added, the backend parses it into raw text and then into logical chunks (paragraphs or groups of paragraphs so that a chunck can be around 1 minute of reading time for the average reader, or, to create an even more personalized approach, around 1 minute for the user based on their age and their previous reading speed recorded by the application).